-'Those who are willing to let their daughter depart for Lanka shall provide their daughters with a double store of clothing.
-They shall then place them at the doors of their houses.
+'Those men here who are willing to let a daughter depart for Lanka shall provide their daughters with a double store of clothing and place them at the doors of their houses.
 By this sign shall we (know that we may) take them to ourselves.'